Zren/zren.github.io/_posts/2018-09-23-kwin-tabbox-keyboard-events.markdown

 make
 cd ..
 {% endhighlight %}

+If things didn't compile correctly:

+* If it needs a newer kde dependency
+    a) you could either checkout and older branch and develop on that
+    b) or you could follow the `kdesrc-build` [instructions](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source) to build everything.

 If everything compiled correctly, we can now test to make sure it runs correctly before we start messing with it.